No Bears: Plot

 On his way to the swearing, he's approached by a villager who warns him that there are bears on the path and that he shouldn't go by himself.
-He invites Panahi for tea.
 The villager tells Panahi that he doesn't have to swear the truth, and that a lie is permissible if it brings peace to everyone.
 The villager explains that while town people like Panahi have a problem with authorities, villagers have a problem with superstition.
 They leave the house and as they separate at a fork in the road, the villager says that there are no bears; the stories are made up to scare people.

 At the swearing room, Panahi is asked to swear over the Quran, but he proposes instead to film his oath and give a copy to everyone.
 Jacob objects angrily when Panahi tells the camera that he can't understand the traditions of the village, like cutting a baby girl's umbilical cord in the name of a future husband.
 A heated discussion ensues, and the impasse continues.

 In Turkey, Bakhtiar and Zara say their goodbyes as they prepare to leave for Paris after Bakhtiar secured his passport from a smuggler.
 Zara interrupts the shooting and starts to address Panahi, who's watching the livestream, directly to the camera.
 She says the movie is supposed to be all reality, but that Bakhtiar is lying: his passport is a prop and invalid.
 She'd have to leave alone, which she refuses to do.
 Zara becomes enraged, recalling all the abuse and torture she has endured for ten years.
 She leaves the shooting.
 Later, Panahi is informed that Zara is missing.
 Bakhtiar goes on a bender.
 Inebriated, he says his lie has destroyed Zara more than all the government abuses; that she has attempted suicide twice, and he fears for her safety.
 The next day on the shore, they find the body of a woman who has drowned herself.
 Bakhtiar is stunned to recognize the body as Zara's.
 Panahi calls "cut".

 Panahi's landlord, Ghanbar, tells him the whole photo turmoil has become unbearable and the police and Revolutionary Guards are now involved.
 He asks Panahi to leave the village.
 On his way out, Panahi passes through a commotion of people around a dead body.
 Ghanbar informs Panahi that Gozal and Solduz were both shot and killed while trying to cross the border.
-Panahi starts to drive away, then stops the car with a choked sob and the film ends.
+Panahi starts to drive away, then stops the car.